slburson/misc-extensions/README.md

   `values`.
 (Generalizes `cl:every`.)

 - `or`: If one of the values is true, terminates the iteration and returns it;
   otherwise, returns false.
-Does not work as an operand of `:values`.
+Does not work as an operand of `values`.
   (Generalizes `cl:some`.)

 - `sum` &key _filterp_: Returns the sum of the values, optionally filtered by